discordeno/discordeno/examples/advanced/README.md

 - run `yarn` to install the dependencies
 - run `yarn build` to build the source
+- run `node dist/register-commands.js` to register the slash commands
 - run `yarn start` to run the bot